Esther Scliar: Biography

-Esther Scliar was born in Porto Alegre, Rio Grande do Sul, Brazil, of parents Isaac and Rosa Scliar.
+Esther Scliar was born in Porto Alegre, Rio Grande do Sul, Brazil to Isaac and Rosa Scliar.
 Esther spent the first years of her life in Rivera, Uruguay, but her parents separated and Scliar moved with her father to Passo Fundo where she and her sister were raised by their aunt, Jayme Scliar Kruter.
 Scliar took piano lessons in Passo Fundo with Eva Kruter Kotlhar and Judith Pacheco.
 After her father remarried, she moved with him to Porto Alegre where she graduated from the American College and from the Institute of Fine Arts in piano.

 After graduating, she taught piano and continued studies in composition at the Institute of Fine Arts, and later in Rio de Janeiro with H.J.
 Koellreuter and in Venice with Hermann Scherchen.
-In 1950 she attempted suicide, and later became a militant affiliated with the Communist Youth of the PCB.
+In 1950 she attempted suicide, and later became a militant affiliated with the Communist Youth of the Brazilian Communist Party.

 Scliar worked as a pianist and taught harmony, music theory, analysis, and composition at the Instituto Villa-Lobos and Seminários de Música Pró-Arte.
 In 1952 she studied choral conducting with Nilda Müller in Montevideo and founded and was the first conductor of the Choir of the Musical Youth Association of Porto Alegre.
 In 1966 she wrote the music for the movie The Loss of Mario Fiorani and received an award for "Best Song" at the Brazilian Film Week II.

-In 1952 she found she had contracted tuberculosis, and in 1968 she had a stroke and left her position at Villa-Lobos Institute.
-Her father died in 1975, and she committed suicide at age 51.
+In 1952 she found she had contracted tuberculosis and in 1968 had a stroke, after which she left her position at Villa-Lobos Institute.
+Her father died in 1975, and she died by suicide at age 51 in 1978.